Bringing your family

 - No work as a doctor or dentist in training

 - No work as a professional sportsperson or coach

-There are no restrictions on study for Tier 4 dependants.
+There are no restrictions on study for Student route dependants.
 If you are dependant who intends to study in the UK, you should note that if you are studying on a programme that requires ATAS clearance, you will need to obtain an ATAS certificate before you can commence your programme.

 Dependants have no access to public funds, which means that they cannot claim social benefits from the state, such as unemployment benefit or housing benefit.

 Certain nationalities who have a visa for more than six months must register with the Police.